CaydendW/julia_render/README.md

 # Julia render
 Simple little julia render that I used to create a very lovely animation.
-To see the results of that, see https://youtu.be/6tMu-61DL7I.
+To see the results of that, see https://youtu.be/6tMu-61DL7I or https://youtu.be/3ZkzaIJ\_\_7o.

 # Usage
 1. Edit src/main.c and change the constants as desired. **N.B: CHANGE THE `THREADS` VALUE TO THE AMMOUNT OF CORES YOU HAVE OR SUFFER**.
 Modify how the colours array is filled in for nicer colours.